ibm-cloud-docs/vpc/security-groups.md

 You can name security group rules.
 However, the system makes no correlation between the name and the configuration of the rule.
 For example, if you name a rule `inbound-https-from-my-subnet`, the system does not verify that the rule functions as its name implies.
 It is your responsibility to manage the names and configurations of your security group rules for consistency if needed.

 For more information about setting up security group rules using the CLI, see the [Command list cheat sheet](/docs/vpc?topic=vpc-configuring-the-security-group&interface=cli#command-list-cheat-sheet).
 For more information about setting up security group rules using the API, see [Setting up the security group for your virtual server instance by using the API](/docs/vpc?topic=vpc-configuring-the-security-group&interface=api#sg-using-api).

+## Limitations
+{: #limitations-security-groups}

+* Currently, ESP protocol packets are supported only on instances with Gen2 profiles.
+On instances with other profiles, and on all bare metal servers, inbound and outbound ESP packets are always dropped.
+Although security group rules can be configured for ESP traffic with the VPC API, such rules affect only instances with Gen2 profiles.
+The ESP protocol is not displayed as a choice in the IBM Cloud console to avoid confusion between instance profile generations.
+For more information, see [Profile generation](/docs/vpc?topic=vpc-profiles&interface=ui#profiles-generation).

 ## Getting started
 {: #sg-getting-started}